KCTCS System Guidelines

 Each applicant must submit the following by March 1 in order to be considered by the admission committee:

 - Completed application for admission to the college;

 - Transcripts of all postsecondary education or training;

-- ACT, Compass or TABE score reports (KOYTE scores for Algebra);
+- ACT or TABE score reports (KOYTE scores for Algebra);

 - Attendance at a pre-admission conference with submission of application for the Radiography program.

 Preference may be given to:

 - A composite score of 21 or above on the ACT; TABE and KMATH scores (KMATH 22 or above, and TABE Reading 12.9 and Writing 12.9 scores will be considered, but preference will be given to students with an ACT composite score of 21 or higher).